henriqueconte/ScientificMethodology/README.md

 ### Homework (6) - Clearly defining the experiment and having the right tools to analyze it

-[ IN PROGRESS ] Write an in-depth report using a computational document with a decent data management/statistical treatment (i.e., with confidence intervals or regions!).
+[ x ] Write an in-depth report using a computational document with a decent data management/statistical treatment (i.e., with confidence intervals or regions!).
 You have two options:

 * Use the quicksort or the Fitt’s law hands on.
   - Formally state the question, identify parameters, propose an evaluation protocol with at least two configurations, perform a proper statistical analysis, provide interpretations and conclude if it is possible.
 It you cannot conclude, explain why.
 In any case discuss possible further investigations.